timmartin/TrivialUI/README.md

 This is currently highly experimental, and not likely to be usable for anything much.

-The UI itself is provided by PyQt5, so this is a dependency.
+The UI itself is provided by PySide.